-The genetic algorithm is a probabilistic algorithm. which maintains a population of individuals.
-Each individual represents a potential solution the problem at hand, and is implemented as some data structure.
+The genetic algorithm is a probabilistic algorithm, which maintains a population of individuals.
+Each individual represents a potential solution to the problem at hand, and is implemented as some data structure.
 Each solution is evaluated to give some measure of fitness.
 Then selecting the more fit individuals forms new population.
 Some members of the new population recombine by means of "genetic" operators to form new solutions.
-There are unary transformations like mutations, which create new individuals by a small change in only one binary transformations, individual, and crossovers. which create new individuals by mixing traits from the two parents.
+There are unary transformations like mutations, which create new individuals by a small change in only one individual, and binary transformations, like crossovers, which create new individuals by mixing traits from the two parents.
 After some number of generations the search converges and is successful if the best individual represents the optimum solution [4].